AlienMan1053/spring26-game-jam/README.md

 You must join the Discord server to participate!

+You will need a GitHub account to collaborate and submit.

 ## What is a Game Jam?
 A game jam is a short, time-limited event where developers, artists, and designers collaborate to create a video game.
 Participants usually work around a shared theme, encouraging creativity, experimentation, and rapid prototyping rather than polished final products.

 For beginners, game jams are a great way to learn by doing.
 You don’t need to be an expert.
 Many people join with little or no experience.
 You can work solo or in a team, and roles can include programming, art, music, writing, or game design.

 Most jams (like this one) allow you to use existing tools or assets, so you can focus on learning and finishing a small project.
 The goal isn’t perfection!
 It’s to complete something, gain experience, and have fun.

+Some game jam entries go on to become fully published games, such as...
+- Baba Is You
+- Celeste
+- Superhot
+- Hollow Knight
+- Surgeon Simulator

 This video gives a nice overview: https://www.youtube.com/embed/3QYq0HOneIg?si=G8r7SHV0NNSFuqB3